Understand Foreclosure and Market Dynamics in Your Region and Neighborhoods

 - Weak market areas offer particular challenges for market-driven neighborhood change strategies.
 Yet regions that experienced significant market failure in the wake of foreclosures – many of which were strong market regions – will also have to consider stabilization factors in light of the new uncertainty of the housing market.

-- The following mapping analysis, prepared by the City of Cleveland, identified “strong” neighborhood markets – markets that consistently show strong demand among homebuyers and renters for housing in those neighborhoods - even within a “weak” regional market that has declining population, jobs and home prices:
+- The following mapping analysis, prepared by the City of Cleveland, identified “strong” neighborhood markets – markets that consistently show strong demand (in blue) among homebuyers and renters for housing in those neighborhoods - even within a “weak” regional market that has declining population, jobs and home prices:

 - Many metro areas have created data analysis and mapping projects in order to understand the market dynamics in their communities.
 Visit these sites to learn about how these projects operate as well as to see examples of the market research that has been conducted: